Knowing WHAT to write

 • filling in graphic organizers such as a Venn diagram to list points for a discussion, a timeline for listing events for a recount, a semantic web to list technical vocabulary to use in a procedure.

 Knowing HOW to say it

 Once students understand the purpose of the task, who the audience is and they know what information they want to include in their writing, they can still feel frustrated because they often do not know where to begin.
-Students need to be taught how to go about organising their information.
+Students need to be taught how to go about organizing their information.

-Show students what to
+Show students what to do

 Explicitly teaching text structure will help students to know where to start.
 You can help by “showing” students how to write different types of texts.
 This can be done on a chart in front of the class.
 As you write think aloud to demonstrate the decisions you make as a writer.
-For example if you are modeling how to write a report you might say: “The first paragraph of a report needs to tell the reader what the report is about – what “thing” my report will provide facts about.
+For example, if you are modeling how to write a report you might say: “The first paragraph of a report needs to tell the reader what the report is about – what “thing” my report will provide facts about.
 My report is on frogs so I need to write an opening statement that tells the reader this.”

 As you model your writing, demonstrate both the mechanics of the task (spelling, punctuation, grammar, vocabulary) as well as how to structure the content according to the text type.